wiremoons/amt/README.md

-**PLEASE NOTE**: Any *distributed compiled binary* versions of `amt` will include GNU Readline functionality, and these specific binary versions will therefore be infected by the GPL license.
+**PLEASE NOTE**: Any *distributed compiled binary* versions of `amt` will include GNU Readline functionality, and these specific binary versions will therefore be 'infected' by the GPL license.
 In these circumstances, if the binary is onward distributed (ie shared with another party), it should be licensed as 'GNU GPL v3'.
-For most users of other GPL licensed software (such as most GNU Linux distributions!), this will not be an issue.
+For most users of other GPL licensed software (such as GNU Linux distributions), this will not be an issue or concern either.

 The `amt` source code remains completely free under a the **MIT License** however.
-This GNU GPL license *developer limitation of freedom* can be circumvented by perhaps using an alternative to then GNU Readline library, such
+This GNU GPL license *developer limitation of freedom* can be circumvented by perhaps using an alternative to the GNU Readline library, such
 as:

 - [http://thrysoee.dk/editline/](EditLine)
 - [https://github.com/antirez/linenoise](Linenoise)

 These two example alternative libraries are **not** GNU GPL licensed libraries.
+These options provide an alternative *choice*, should you want to invoke it.